willhoeft-it/NifiOllama/README.md

 After docker downloaded the image files and started up the containers, open Open WebUI in your browser at http://localhost:3333 .
 Except for the model administration using WebUI is purely optional for our showcase, but it’s a useful (and fun!) way to experiment and track your models.

 On your first access, you’ll need to create an account.
-Don’t worry—everything is stored locally on your machine.
+Don’t worry — everything is stored locally on your machine.

 First, we need to download a language model.
 Since the model is about 4.4 GB, the download may take some time.